ohnmarsoe-git/expense-tracker/README.md

 # Overview
-Expense Tracker by React, express and MongoDb.
+Built Expense Tracker by React, express and MongoDb.
-In this project used following React Hooks
+In this project, most used of following React Hooks
 - useContext
 - useState

+# How to use

+- [x] set income
+- [x] set Budget Name , `UnCategoried` budget name is default
+- [x] set Expense

 # Demo Link